Brian-Masse/Recall/README.md

 - added a button to quickly clear the title or description of an event
 - added a way to select and move events to different days
 - added a way to favorite and view favorited events
+- added a way to change the date of a single event

 CHANGES:

+- added the notes of an event to the preview on the timeline
 - redesigned the tag page

 BUG FIXES: